Battle of France: German invasion of Poland

 In 1939, the United Kingdom and France offered military support to Poland in the likely case of a German invasion.
 At dawn on 1 September 1939, the German invasion of Poland began.
-France and the United Kingdom declared war on 3 September, after an ultimatum for German forces immediately to withdraw their forces from Poland was not answered.
+France and the United Kingdom declared war on 3 September, after an ultimatum for German forces to immediately withdraw from Poland was not answered.
 Australia and New Zealand also declared war on 3 September, South Africa on 6 September and Canada on 10 September.
 While British and French commitments to Poland were met politically, the Allies failed to fulfil their military obligations to Poland, later called the Western betrayal by the Poles.
-The possibility of Soviet assistance to Poland had ended with the Munich Agreement of 1938, after which the Soviet Union and Germany eventually negotiated the Nazi–Soviet Pact, which included an agreement to partition Poland.
+The possibility of Soviet assistance to Poland had ended with the Munich Agreement of 1938, after which the Soviet Union and Germany eventually negotiated the Molotov–Ribbentrop Pact, which included an agreement to partition Poland.
 The Allies settled on a long-war strategy in which they would complete the rearmament plans of the 1930s while fighting a defensive land war against Germany and weakening its war economy with a trade blockade, ready for an eventual invasion of Germany.

 Phoney War

 On 7 September, in accordance with the Franco-Polish alliance, France began the Saar Offensive with an advance from the Maginot Line 5 km into the Saar.
 France had mobilised 98 divisions (all but 28 of them reserve or fortress formations) and 2,500 tanks against a German force consisting of 43 divisions (32 of them reserves) and no tanks.
 The French advanced until they met the thin and undermanned Siegfried Line.
 On 17 September, Gamelin gave the order to withdraw French troops to their starting positions; the last of them left Germany on 17 September, the day of the Soviet invasion of Poland.
 Following the Saar Offensive, a period of inaction called the Phoney War (the French Drôle de guerre, joke war or the German Sitzkrieg, sitting war) set in between the belligerents.
 Adolf Hitler had hoped that France and Britain would acquiesce in the conquest of Poland and quickly make peace.
-On 6 October, he made a peace offer to both Western powers.
+On 6 October, in a speech to the Reichstag he made a peace offer to the Western powers.